The UTC Nurse Anesthesia program is transitioning from the MSN to the BSN-DNP degree offering. The last MSN cohort will start in May 2021.

 Our program application is being submitted to the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) for review at its May 2021 meeting.
 Pending COA and UTC approval, our first DNP cohort will start in January 2022.
 No students may be enrolled in the DNP degree offering until it is approved by the COA.
 We will be notified regarding the status of our application very shortly after the COA May 2021 meeting.

 If you wish to apply to the Nurse Anesthesia DNP program, please proceed with completing the MSN application.

-The DNP Nurse Anesthesia program is 36 months (3 years) of full-time study.
+The DNP Nurse Anesthesia program is 36 months (3 years) of full-time study (see Proposed BSN-DNP Nurse Anesthesia Program of Study).
 The admission criteria are the same as the MSN admission criteria.
 The application deadline is July 1, 2021.
 We are tentatively planning to interview in late August, early September and the interviews will likely be virtual.

 Rich Learning Experience